kocienda/Any/README.md

 ### Methodology

 After turning off all networking on my machine, and quitting all applications other than the terminal, I ran each test twenty (20) times.
 The numbers I report are the **minimum** value from the test run.
 That's right, the **single fastest time seen**, not a mean, median, or mode, or any statistical calculation.
 My experience many years ago working at Apple trying to make the Safari 1.0 web browser as fast taught me that the fastest number is always what you want, since that number tells how fast the code can go when it's as free from system noise as you can get.
-As long as the other times are within a consistent range, always use the shortest time.
+As long as the other times are within a consistent range—give or take a couple percent—always use the shortest time.

 ### Results